Search

 1–5 pm | Ground Level, Level 2 and Level 3

-Explore all three levels of the museum on the hunt for dragons and snakes!
+Explore all three levels of the museum on the hunt for the 12 animals of the zodiac!
 Claim your prize in the Garden Atrium.
 Suitable for all ages.

 Meet & Greet | Gund Kwok: Asian Women’s Lion and Dragon Dance Troupe